Deploy applications with Configuration Manager

 Software: This value displays the application to deploy.
-Click Browse to select a different application.
+Select Browse to choose a different application.

-Collection: Click Browse to select the collection to deploy the application to.
+Collection: Select Browse to choose the target collection for this application deployment.

 Use default distribution point groups associated to this collection: Store the application content on the collection's default distribution point group.
 If you haven't associated the selected collection with a distribution point group, this option is grayed out.

 Automatically distribute content for dependencies: If any of the deployment types in the application have dependencies, then the site also sends dependent application content to distribution points.

 If you update the dependent application after deploying the primary application, the site doesn't automatically distribute any new content for the dependency.